What is Shanka Prakshalana?

 Always follow the instructions while taking the practice of Shankaprakshalana.
 These instructions are as per Bihar School of Yoga.

-- Perform the following five yoga postures as a sequence.
+• Perform the following five yoga postures in a sequence.
 This constitutes one round.

-- After few minutes irrespective of having a movement or not, go for the next round
+• After a few minutes irrespective of having a movement or not, go for the next round

-- Repeat the process for eight rounds.
-During the process, you experience excretion of solid stool first, then the mixture of solid and watery stool, and finally water.
+• Repeat the process for eight rounds.
+During the process, you experience the excretion of solid stool first, then the mixture of solid and watery stool, and finally water.
 Normally it requires eight rounds.
 It varies from person to person.
 Adjust the number of rounds suitably.

-- Take rest in Shavasana for 45 minutes.
+• Take a rest in Shavasana for 45 minutes.
 Then, take the specially prepared food Kicheri (Refer to the Diet section below).
-After the meal, take complete rest.
+After the meal, take a complete rest.
 Follow the same diet in the evening or six hours after the first meal.

 Shanka Prakshalana Diet